-An earlier rendering of the 2023 Nissan Serena from the Japanese publication indicates that it would feature a Nissan Ariya-inspired design based on the “Timeless Japanese Futurism” theme.
-The rendering previews the 2023 Nissan Serena as a less edgy but curvier design featuring sleeker lights and a slight touch of minimalist design on what’s otherwise a massive grille.
-No, Nissan probably isn’t done with bold faces on its vans targeted at Japanese customers, but the rendering suggests that it would be safe to slowly begin adopting an understated design as that looks just as premium.
+The 2023 Nissan Serena should feature the Nissan Ariya-inspired “Timeless Japanese Futurism” theme.
+No, Nissan probably isn’t done with bold faces on its vans targeted at Japanese customers, but the rendering suggests that it would be safe to slowly begin adopting an understated design that looks just as premium.

-Slim LED headlamps and horizontal grille are a new take on the brand’s V-motion design, something we’ve seen even on the 2021 Nissan Note.
-The other visual changes at the front are tall side air vents with L-shaped LED DRL at their outer edges and a split lower grille.
-On the sides, the outgoing model’s “Spur Line,” a feature in which the belt line drops at the front to reduce the blind spot area and kicks up at the back, isn’t present on the next-gen model.
+Slim LED headlamps and horizontal grille are a new take on the brand’s V-motion design, something we’ve seen even on the new Nissan Note.
+The other visual changes are tall side air vents with L-shaped LED DRL at their outer edges and a split lower grille.
+On the sides, the outgoing model’s “Spur Line,” a feature in which the belt line drops at the front to reduce the blind spot area and raises at the back, isn’t present in the next-gen model.

 2023 Nissan Serena Hybrid